-Christina Barrera was born in South Florida to Colombian immigrant parents and is now a a multi-disciplinary artist and educator based in New York City.
+Christina Barrera was born in South Florida to Colombian immigrant parents and is now a multi-disciplinary artist and educator based in New York City.
 Her mother was a public school art teacher and her father is a disappointed intellectual/failed union organizer who became many kinds of laborer after immigrating; chef, waitstaff, Denny’s Manager, t-shirt screen-printer, and now carpenter.
 Barrera began professionalized training as an artist very early at public arts schools starting at eleven years old and is still dismantling and building on that education.
-Because of those resources Barrera attended the Maryland Institute College of Art on a full scholarship and is an ardent supporter of student debt cancellation.
-She lived in Baltimore for three more years after graduating, working in multiple museums, as a muralist, an educator, and an A/V technician for lectures and events.
+Because of those resources Barrera attended the Maryland Institute College of Art on a full scholarship and is an ardent supporter of debt cancellation.
+She lived in Baltimore for three more years after graduating, working in multiple museums, as a muralist, an educator, and an A/V technician.
 In 2014 she moved to New York City to support her partner through their MFA degree and worked sixty to seventy hour weeks as an Admissions Counselor for a private art university for four years.
 She quit to pursue her MFA at Hunter College.

 Barrera is based out of a studio she built out with a group of peers and is a College Assistant at the Hunter College Department of Art and Art History.